 Ideally, the pH levels of your soil or another growing medium should fall between 5.8-and 6.8.
 The ideal value is right around 6.3, but if your pH falls between that range, it should be acceptable and likely isn’t preventing your roots from absorbing nutrients.
 Typically, the pH of your soil (or alternative) should self-regulate to fall at the correct pH, but some factors like water pH could influence it to fall outside of the desired range.

-Water caused deficiencies in H3.
+Water caused deficiencies

 One of the many nutrients for your plants is the water you use to hydrate them.
 If you’re using rainwater, sink water, or the like, it’s possible that your water is high in some minerals but low in others.
 Given that many cannabis growers use specific plant food to monitor and control the nutrient levels of their plants, the additional minerals from your water source could go overlooked.
 This can cause an imbalance that may result in a deficiency or resemble one.